 Below is just one example, illustrating the control verb (\FAIL), which may be abbreviated as (\F).
-If this is inserted in a regexp it will cause to fail, just like at some mismatch between the pattern and the string.
-Processing of the regexp continues like after any "normal" failure, so that, for instance, the next position in the string or another alternative will be tried.
-As failing to match doesn't preserve capture buffers or produce results, it may be necessary to use this in combination with embedded code.
+If this is inserted in a regexp it will cause it to fail, just as it would at some mismatch between the pattern and the string.
+Processing of the regexp continues as it would after any "normal" failure, so that, for instance, the next position in the string or another alternative will be tried.
+As failing to match doesn't preserve capture groups or produce results, it may be necessary to use this in combination with embedded code.